GrosQuildu/agh_nlp_diminutives_recognition/README.md

 - 'Jajeczkami'
 ```

-## Algorith
+## Algorithm

 1. Tokenize (split to a list of words) the text
 2. Lemmatise (find possible base forms) every token/word
 3. Check every word (with the list of possible lemmas) if it's a diminutive

     3.1.
 For every possible lemma of the word compute probability of the word being a diminutive

-      3.1.1.
-Find what part of speech the word is (nount, adjective, unknown, something other)
+    * 3.1.1.
+Find what part of speech the word is (noun, adjective, unknown or something other)
-      3.1.2.
+    * 3.1.2.
 If "something other" return 0
-      3.1.3.
+    * 3.1.3.
 Else choose appropriate sets of suffixes
-      3.1.4.
+    * 3.1.4.
 For every such set check if the lemma (or word) "matches": ends with any suffix from the set
-      3.1.5.
+    * 3.1.5.
 Return probability as a number of "matching" sets divided by a number of selected sets

     3.2.
 Compute mean probability from all lemmas probabilities

     3.3.
-Check if the mean is greater than hardcoded treshold
+Check if the mean is greater than hardcoded threshold

 ## Build'n'run